 - Have acceptable eyesight to perform welding and inspection tasks

-Students may also be required to successfully pass an interview to be accepted into a vocational school.
+Students may also be required to successfully pass an interview to be accepted into a trade school.
 The entrance interview is intended to serve as an informational exchange.
 Interviewers will assess a student’s career goals to determine how well they will fit into the program.
 Students will have the opportunity to learn more about the program’s goals and have any questions answered.